ISU-UBC/clinic-mapping-1/readme.md

-# Clinic Map v1 (DRAFT)
+# CAMP Clinic List Map

-This project is still in development.
-Version 1 will soon be split to 2 versions.

-The app is hosted on GitHub Pages here: ...
+Click here to access the [CAMP Clinic List Map](https://isu-ubc.github.io/clinic-mapping-1/)

 **Note**: If you're on mobile, rotate your device for best experience.

-Shouldn't do a choropleth map with points and shouldn't do a proportional map with polygons.
-Add a link to the types of mapping.

-## TODO

-- Bundler
-- JSDOCs
-- Get an ISU image for loading screen

 ## Description

-This version has two layers to toggle through.
+This version has three layers to toggle through.
 One layer is just the point markers of where all the addresses are, and the second layer is those same point markers scaled to size of the number of physicians working at the clinic.
-The point markers are also color coded based on identifers.
+Scaling symbols on a map is thematic, and known as [proportional symbol mapping](https://sites.google.com/site/boardinclassrom/map/proportional-map).
+The proportional point markers are also color coded based on identifers, such as ID.
+The final layer is CHSA boundaries.

-## Documentation

-...JS DOCS

-## Getting Started

-### Features
+## Features of the Application

 - Map Container
   - A view over some geography
-  - View vector data (points)
+  - View vector data (points, and / or polygons)
-    - Two point marker layers (both with custom icons)
-      - One styled based on size (proportional)
-      - Both styled based on identifiers
-  - Two base maps
+  - Base maps
   - OpenLayer Controls
     - Layer switcher to hide / show layers and base maps
     - Zoom in / out